-We are anxious to create a picture story chronicling your boutique, casual, religious, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your modern, boutique, religious, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Massachusetts Couples

 My name is Nicole.
 I'm a Boston wedding photographer and I: can eat more chocolate than you can (Dark and milk.
 We all know that white doesn't really count), speak quickly (so keep up!) and live to travel, play board games and laugh 'till my cheeks hurt My style is a mix of creative documentary and stunning portraits.
 I believe that moments trump all - big moments, quiet moments, obnoxious moments and of course, little moments.
 I strive to create meaningful photographs.
 Above all, I believe that wedding photography should never be a cookie-cutter experience.
 [Boston Wedding Photographer]